H

 Camellia gilbertii (A.Chev) Sealy (1958).

 Subgenus Thea; Section Brachyandra.
 A shrub 2-3 m tall.
 Leaves elliptic to broad-elliptic.
 Flower pedicellate, yellow, about 8 cm across with 4 petals.
 Synonym: Thea gilbertii.
-Distribution Northern Vietnam.
+Distribution North Vietnam.

 Camellia glabriperulata Chang, (1984).